Lat/long and dish pointing angles

 The table works for mm, centimetres or inches also.
 Just use the same units throughout.

-When the front flat rim of the dish is vertical the beam elevation angle is the elevation offset angle.
+When the front flat rim of the dish is vertical the beam elevation angle, up from the horizon, is the elevation offset angle.

 Antennas may be used upside down for very low angle elevation operation, e.g. terrestrial applications.

 The position of the phase centre of a feed relative to the middle of its aperture varies with the design, and possibly with frequency.
-Scalar feeds, with rings, and long conical feeds with a narrow taper angle tend to have a phase centre close to the centre of the aperture.
-Wide angle conical horns tend to have their phase centre further back inside.
+Scalar feeds, with rings, and long conical feeds with a narrow taper angle tend to have a phase centre close to the centre of the circular waveguide opening or aperture window.
+Wide flare angle conical horns tend to have their phase centre further back inside.

 You may use inches instead of mm, if desired.
 Enter measurements with decimal point, e.g 28.45 inches.